Mu'nas Dabbur: Red Bull Salzburg

 In May 2016, Dabbur signed with Austrian Bundesliga club Red Bull Salzburg for five years.
 During the 2017–18 season, Salzburg finished top of their Europa League group, for a record fourth time, before beating Real Sociedad and Borussia Dortmund thus making their first ever appearance in the UEFA Europa League semi-final.
 On 3 May 2018, he played in the Europa League semi-finals as Olympique de Marseille played out a 2–1 away loss but a 3–2 aggregate win to secure a place in the 2018 UEFA Europa League Final.

 In February 2017, Dabbur was loaned mid-season back to his previous Swiss club of Grasshoppers, until the end of the season.

 Sevilla

 On 17 January 2019, Dabbur agreed terms to join Spanish La Liga club Sevilla.
 He agreed to a four-year contract, but stayed with his previous Austrian Bundesliga club Red Bull Salzburg until the end of the campaign.
 Dabbur made his debut with Sevilla during the 2019–20 La Liga matchweek 16, coming on as a substitute for Óliver Torres in the 78th minute, in a 1–1 tie at Osasuna.

 TSG Hoffenheim

-On 7 January 2020, it was disclosed that Dabbur had signed a contract until 2024 with German Bundesliga club TSG Hoffenheim for a reported fee of 12 million euros.
+On 7 January 2020, it was announced that Dabbur had moved to Germany and signed a contract with top-tier Bundesliga club TSG Hoffenheim on a four-year contract, running until 2024, for a reported fee of €12 million.

 Shabab Al-Ahli

-On 12 July 2023, Emirati club Shabab Al-Ahli announced the signing of Dabbur, for a reported fee of €1.5 million.
+On 12 July 2023, Emirati club Shabab Al-Ahli announced the signing of Dabbur from Hoffenheim, for a reported fee of €1.5 million.

+Baniyas

+On 25 January 2026, Dabbur joined Baniyas on a six-month loan.